adenger/subpred3/README.md

 ## Note

-*This is an older version of the project, and contains the notebooks and code used to calculate the results included in the Manuscript.
-For a refactored version with automatic downloading of raw data, please switch to the main branch.
-The exact dataset that was used for manuscript is available at https://cloud.hiz-saarland.de/s/sGTyGApAqdgAQiB .*
+*This is an older version of the project, and contains the notebooks and code used to calculate the results included in the first revision of the Manuscript.*

 *Tested on Ubuntu 18.04*